solaranamnesis/edward-king/remarks-concerning-stones/full-text-english.md

 And I shall conclude all _Chladni's_ remarkable facts, in addition to those which I had myself collected, before ever I heard of his curious book, with a short summary of what he calls one of the _newest_ accounts of this kind, extracted from the _Histoire de l'Académie des Sciences_, 1769, p.
 20.

 It is an account of three masses, which fell down with thunder, in provinces very distant from one another; and which were sent to the Academy in 1769.
 They were sent from _Maine_, _Artois_, and _Cotentin_: and it is affirmed, that when they fell an hissing was heard; and that they were found hot.
-All three were like one another; all three were of the same colour, and nearly of the same grain; and small metallic and pyritical particles could be distinguished in them; and, externally, all three were covered with an hard ferruginous coat: and, on chemical investigation, they were found to contain iron, and sulphur.*
+All three were like one another; all three were of the same colour, and nearly of the same grain; and small metallic and pyritic particles could be distinguished in them; and, externally, all three were covered with an hard ferruginous coat: and, on chemical investigation, they were found to contain iron, and sulphur.*

 *) All these facts are to be found mentioned in Chladni's book; first at p.
 8, and then from p.
 34 to 37.

-Considering, then, all these facts so positively affirmed, concerning these various, most curious phænomena: --- the explosions; --- the sparks; --- the lights; --- the hissing noises; --- the stones seen to fall; --- the stones dug up hot, and even smoking; --- and some scorching, and even burning other bodies in their passage; --- we cannot but also bring to remembrance, what Sir John Pringle affirmed to have been observed; concerning a fiery meteor, seen on Sunday, the 26th of November, 1758, in several parts of England and Scotland.*
+Considering, then, all these facts so positively affirmed, concerning these various, most curious phenomena: --- the explosions; --- the sparks; --- the lights; --- the hissing noises; --- the stones seen to fall; --- the stones dug up hot, and even smoking; --- and some scorching, and even burning other bodies in their passage; --- we cannot but also bring to remembrance, what Sir John Pringle affirmed to have been observed; concerning a fiery meteor, seen on Sunday, the 26th of November, 1758, in several parts of England and Scotland.*

 *) See the full account in the Philosophical Transactions, Vol. 51. for 1759, p.
 218, _etc._